hashgraph/hedera-services/platform-sdk/docs/core/dynamic-address-book/DynamicAddressBook-PlatformDesign.md

 This change takes effect when a roster with an added node becomes the `currentEffectiveRoster` for the `pendingConsensusRound`.

-This change will modify consensus weight for the network and the event creation algorithm will be reset.
+This change will modify network membership and the event creation algorithm will be reset.

 The event creator can build on top of any event that has a birth round that is less than or equal to the event creator's known value for the `pendingConsensusRound`.
 Events that have a higher birth round need to be buffered until the event